almauj/go-opponent-ai/README.md

 * **The Bug:** The bot only scanned for empty squares.
 It would routinely pick the highest-scoring spot on its scorecard, only for the engine to reject it because it was an illegal suicide move, causing the game turns to get out of sync.
 * **The Cause:** The bot didn't have a way to "preview" whether a move was actually legal before trying to play it on the live board.
-* **The Fix:** I created a concept called a **Single Source of Truth**.
-I added an `is_legal_move(row, col, player)` function inside the `GoEngine`.
-Now, before the bot scores an empty square, it asks the engine: *"Is this move suicide?"* If the engine says yes, the bot skips it entirely, completely preventing rule violations.
+* **The Fix:** I added an `is_legal_move(row, col, player)` function inside the `GoEngine`.
+Now, before the bot scores an empty square, it asks the engine: *"Is this move suicide?"* If the engine says yes, the bot skips it entirely, preventing rule violations.

 ### 3. Pygame's Window Lifecycle Crash

 * **The Bug:** I wanted to take a screenshot of the final board state at the end of each match and save it directly into the SQLite database as a binary `BLOB` asset (perfect for training a machine learning model later).
 But whenever the bot resigned or the game ended, it threw a `pygame.error: Surface is not initialized` crash.
 * **The Cause:** The game loop was hitting a `break` statement that instantly called `pg.quit()`.
-This completely destroyed the window out of the computer's memory a fraction of a millisecond before the database script could crop the screen.
+This completely destroyed the window out of the computer's memory before the database script could crop the screen.
 * **The Fix:** I rewrote the ending into a clean **Game Over State Handler**.
 When a resignation happens, the loop stays alive but sets a `game_over = True` flag.
-The script captures the board screenshot using an in-memory `io.BytesIO()` buffer and saves it to SQL **while the screen is wide open**.
-Only when I click the "Quit & Dashboard" button does the program safely shut down.
+The script captures the board screenshot using an in-memory `io.BytesIO()` buffer and saves it to SQL while the screen is open.
+Only when I click the "Quit" button does the program safely shut down.

 ---